m1insights/m1labswebsite/README.md

 This website serves as the new online presence for M1 Labs, highlighting the company's innovative iOS applications:

 - **Synq**: A self-study platform for biohackers that helps users analyze the effectiveness of nootropics, lifestyle practices, and combinations of these on various metrics.
-- **Blyss**: A productivity and wellness enhancement tool providing meditation timers, breathing exercises, journaling capabilities, and a flow state game.
+- **Blyss**: An AI-powered meditation and wellness companion featuring custom guided meditations, intelligent wellness insights, breathing exercises, and reflective journaling.

 ## Features